|YOUR Human Potential and Empowerment: Peak Experiences

 An holistic approach to achieving, developing and actualizing your innate human spiritual potential.

-transitions and constant series of transformation - towards the fulfillment of deep, inner
+transitions and constant series of transformation - towards the fulfillment of deep, inner needs of

-barriers you are encumbered with, and by: living in a culture of dysfunction is very much like living amidst
+the barriers you are encumbered with, and by: living in a culture of dysfunction is very much like

-they uniquely are: physical, mental-intellectual, emotional and spiritual (and physical).
+of who they uniquely are: physical, mental-intellectual, emotional and spiritual (and physical).